Reception 2024 - 2025

 Reading

-We will use Little Wandle scheme of work for our Phonics lessons and to develop reading and spelling strategies.
+We will use the Little Wandle scheme of work for our Phonics lessons and to develop reading and spelling strategies.
 Our we daily routine will include phonics and reading sessions.

-Your child will bring home a ‘Phonics Reader’ and a ‘Love of Reading’ book.
+Your child will continue to bring home a ‘Phonics Reader’ and a ‘Love of Reading’ book.
 Regular reading at home is essential and we ask that you read the ‘Phonics Reader’ book with your child, at least 3 times per week.
 We suggest that you question your child regularly about the book they are reading to develop a deeper understanding of a range of texts, to develop new vocabulary and to strengthen writing skills.

 Writing